Saikava/docs-1/docs/csharp/language-reference/keywords/decimal.md

   - "zh-tw"
 ---
 # decimal (C# Reference)
 The `decimal` keyword indicates a 128-bit data type.
-Compared to floating-point types, the `decimal` type has more precision and a smaller range, which makes it appropriate for financial and monetary calculations.
+Compared to other floating-point types, the `decimal` type has more precision and a smaller range, which makes it appropriate for financial and monetary calculations.
 The approximate range and precision for the `decimal` type are shown in the following table.

 |Type|Approximate Range|Precision|.NET Framework type|
 |----------|-----------------------|---------------|-------------------------|